X đ đ« bit.ly/X-NATURE đ« đ X

 Gardening and Exercise were among the activities associated with mental health benefits.
 Engaging in conservation activities was also reported to make people feel better, as did 'Forest Bathing' (stopping in a forest to take in the atmosphere).

-One of the key ideas that might explain why nature-based activities are good for us is that they help to connect us with
+One of the key ideas that might explain why nature-based activities are good for us is that they help to connect us with nature in meaningful ways that go beyond passively viewing Nature.

-Examples of Nature Based Activities
+âExamples of Nature Based Activities

 Outdoor gardening can help your body fight disease.
-You’re more like a plant than you may realize.

 the activity or business of growing crops and raising livestock